DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/step_by_step_guide.md

 ---
 {% include toc title="Guide" %}

-This guide covers getting up the Linked Name Authority in  a development or production environment.
+This guide covers running the Linked Name Authority in a development or production environment.
+In this guide, we try to skip over any requirements that are specific to the Dartmouth implementation of the Linked Name Authority.

 ## Setting up development environment